ariedallas/Lumocards-One/README.md

 - Recurring Cards
 - Calendar Cards

+__When going through Near Focus Cards and Recurring Cards:__

+Users will see the `>` symbol displayed after every card.
+In this mode, there are certain keywords that are available:
+- Typing any word(s) that are not keywords will add the note you write to the finished agenda file.
+For example <br>
+if you typed, "My short note" this would be added to your agenda file at the end of the Cards Planner process.

+- Pressing 'Enter' or 'Return' as an empty space will skip to the next card.
+- Typing integers such as `1` or lists of integers such as  `1,2,4` will select steps from a card.
+- `menu` or `help` or `options` will show the menu for each card.
+- `show` or `more` or `full` will display more steps (if available) from the card.
+- `open` or `edit` will open the card in the text editor.
+- `delete` will delete the card at the end of Cards Planner.
+- `archive` or `completed` or `done` to move the card to Archived Cards at the end of the Cards Planner.
+- `quit` will skip to the next phase, Recurring Cards or Calendar Cards
+- `superquit` will stop the Cards Planner and finish creating the agenda up to the point you quit.

+** __When going through Calendar Cards typing anything has no effect.__ **

 ### Keyword: Pomodoro
 Type `lumo pomodoro` from the terminal or `pomodoro` from the Lumo Menu.